celerysally/portfolio/Part1FinalProject.md

 ![6.](https://celerysally.github.io/portfolio/compare.jpeg)

-**Data Sources**
+**Data Sources💁🏻‍♀️**
-1. The data provides For-Hire Vehicle (FHV) trip records contain dispatch information, including the base license number and pick-up details.
+1. The data provides For-Hire Vehicle (FHV) trip records containing dispatch information, including the base license number and pick-up details.
 While the TLC publishes these records, they do not guarantee their accuracy or completeness, as they rely on submissions from service providers and perform routine reviews to ensure accuracy.
 Source: New York City Taxi and Limousine Commission (TLC).
 "TLC Trip Record Data."
 Accessed November 20, 2024. https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.

 2. The U.S. Energy Information Administration (EIA) provides comprehensive data on gasoline and diesel fuel prices across the United States.
 This dataset tracks average retail prices for gasoline and diesel fuel by region and by type (regular, premium, etc.).
 It also includes historical price data, which allows users to analyze fluctuations in fuel costs over time.
 The data reflects weekly and monthly averages, and factors such as seasonal changes, regional differences, and broader economic influences like supply disruptions or price hikes due to global oil price changes.
 Source: U.S. Energy Information Administration.
 "Gasoline and Diesel Fuel Price Data."
 Last modified October 27, 2023. https://www.eia.gov/petroleum/gasdiesel/.

-**Method and Medium**
+**Method and Medium🖥️**
 For the completion of my project, I will be using the tools below:
+- **Shorthand**
-- **Shorthand**: for developing my story narrative and delivering it effectively
+  - To craft and present my story narrative in an engaging
+- **Tableau**
-- **Tableau**: for creating data visualizations that are interactive
+  - To design interactive data visualizations that enhance understanding
+- **Canva**
-- **Canva**: for creating custom visuals that support my story arc
+  - To create tailored visuals that complement and strengthen my story arc